mpeshev/DX-Source-Translator/README.md

 Extension and language are added on purpose - for example, some PHP versions are not compiled with gettext support, but the C++ language would handle this if your calls are with double quotes.

+In terminal, the script could be executed by typing:

+    java -jar dx-source-translator.jar

+1.7 JRE (Java Runtime Environment) is required for running it.